-While the Task Force understands the need for wider use of restorative justice practices, it is also aware of the good faith efforts of most all school administrators in the administration of school discipline.
-It is the opinion of the Task Force that the above noted Assembly and Senate proposed bills would impose untenable burdens on school district administrators when issuing disciplinary penalties.
-While the Task Force commends the Assembly for understanding and appreciating the grave concerns of the School to Prison Pipeline, it cannot mandate school districts to use restorative justice practices in situations where a suspension or a removal of a student may be appropriate and necessary.
-Rather, the Task Force recommends modifying Section 3214 to endorse greater school district use of restorative justice practices as an alternative to the suspension of students.
+While the Task Force commends the proponents of the Assembly and Senate bills for understanding and appreciating the grave results of the School to Prison Pipeline, mandating school districts to use restorative justice practices ignores those situations when a suspension or a removal of a student may be appropriate and necessary.
+Rather, the Task Force recommends modifying Section 3214 to expressly endorse greater school district use of restorative justice practices as an alternative to the suspension of students by expressly providing in the law the option for school districts to implement restorative justice practices when appropriate and suitable for the student.
+This permits tailored introduction of restorative justice based on local needs.
+It avoids the "stigma" of a mandate.